Financial Aid Eligibility

 - Students are required to contact the ACC Financial Aid Office before dropping or withdrawing from classes.

 - Students who receive a zero semester GPA due to not earning any credit may have to repay aid to ACC and/or the U.S. Department of Education.
 ACC will determine if a Return of Title IV Calculation is required, and students who owe funds will be notified via U.S. mail.

 - Students must have a declared pathway program on file in order to receive financial aid.

 - Students are only allowed to have one active pathway program at ACC.
-Students may declare associated certificates within the same degree program.

-- Students can only receive federal aid for classes that are required as part of their ACC degree/certificate plan.
+- Students can only receive federal aid for classes that are required as part of their ACC pathway program on file.

 - Financial aid may be reduced or cancelled if enrolled classes are not required for the ACC pathway program on file.

 - Students must maintain a 67% overall completion rate.
 Completion rate is determined by dividing the number of hours completed by the number of hours attempted.

 - Students must maintain a minimum 2.0 cumulative GPA while attending ACC.
 Certain programs may require a higher cumulative GPA.

 - All attempted and completed hours from ACC and transfer credit from previous schools will be included in the completion rate.
 This includes all letter grades (A, B, C, D, and F, FX), withdraws (W), incompletes (I), repeats (R), credit by exam, non-traditional experience credit (S), in-progress classes (IP), Pass (P) and No-Pass (NP).

 - Withdrawing (W), repeating (R), making F’s (F or FX), incompletes (I), and No-Pass (NP) have a negative effect on the completion rate calculation.
 Please see the ACC Catalog for more detailed descriptions of grades and grading policies.

 - The first semester a student does not maintain an overall 67% completion rate and/or a 2.0 cumulative GPA, the student will be place on Financial Aid Warning.